RogueRope/docs/content/docs/main/expectations.md

 -----
 ## Commitment
 ![](/images/cnTSZNP.jpg)
-> Contribute to our sense of community by committing to the entire event and participating actively in activities and programming.
+> Contribute to our sense of togehterness by committing to the entire event and participating actively in activities and programming.

 -----